-Attending Northwestern University, he received the B.S. in Mechanical Engineering in 1941.
-Of course, he continued to make music with the orchestra and marching band, filling in with anything that was needed, as well as many professional gigs.
+Attending Northwestern University, he received the B.S. in mechanical engineering in 1941.
+Of course, he continued to make music with the orchestra and marching band.
 Continuing in mechanical engineering at Yale University, he earned an M.A. in 1943 and rapidly completed the requirements for the D.Eng., which was awarded in 1944.
 He was an instructor during his graduate program, teaching mechanics, thermodynamics, and heat-power engineering.
-Receiving a commission in the US Navy after graduating from Yale, he served with the gas turbine division of the Naval Engineering Experiment Station developing temperature instrumentation for a domestically produced gas turbine considered for ship propulsion.
-He wrote one of his early papers on thermocouple error when measuring hot gas temperatures.
-A number of other engineering problems related to the war effort occupied his attention during his two-year active service.
+Receiving a commission in the U.S. Navy after graduation, he served with the gas turbine division of the Naval Engineering Experiment Station, developing temperature instrumentation for a domestically produced gas turbine being considered for ship propulsion.
+He wrote one of his early papers on thermocouple error when measuring hot gas temperature.

-He joined the M.I.T. faculty in 1946, working in the Heat Measurements Laboratory and teaching undergraduate thermodynamics and heat transfer, as well as developing the first graduate courses in heat transfer at the Institute.
-He published papers on improving gas turbine regenerators and began an extensive research effort on boiling heat transfer initially sponsored by the Office of Naval Research.
-The latter work focused on forced convection subcooled boiling, covering the entire range of heat fluxes including burnout.
+He joined the MIT faculty in 1946, working in the Heat Measurements Laboratory and teaching undergraduate thermodynamics and heat transfer, as well as developing the first graduate courses in heat transfer at the institute.
+He published papers on improving gas turbine regenerators and began an extensive research effort on boiling heat transfer, initially sponsored by the Office of Naval Research.
+The latter work focused on forcedconvection subcooled boiling, covering the entire range of heat fluxes including burnout.
 This program led to the installation of two 36-kW motor-generators for direct-resistance heating of the test tubes.
 To avoid physical destruction of the tubes, a dynamite-cap switch was developed to interrupt the current as the tube temperature rapidly increased at the initiation of burnout.
 The dynamite switch was lost in the mists of time, but the motor-generators were used by many students during the next 60 years.
 A laboratory report series was initiated in 1950 to facilitate rapid dissemination of research results, and a steady stream of papers appeared in conference proceedings and in research journals.
-He was co-author of the first report (1950) and the last report, Number 106 (1990).

-His most important paper started out in report form in 1951: "A Method of Correlating Heat Transfer Data for Surface Boiling of Liquids."
-The proposed method was simple but effective: The boiling curve for forced convection subcooled (surface) boiling was considered a superposition of single-phase forced convection and nucleate pool boiling.
+Warren Rohsenow's most important paper started out in report form in 1951: "A Method of Correlating Heat Transfer Data for Surface Boiling of Liquids."
+The proposed method was simple but effective: the boiling curve for forced-convection subcooled (surface) boiling was considered a superposition of single-phase forced convection and nucleate pool boiling.
 The pool boiling component obtained by subtraction was then correlated by dimensionless groups.
 The exponent of each group was found to be approximately the same for many liquids, leaving only to be determined the lead constant, $C{\rm sf}$, which depends on surface and fluid.
 In the past 50 years, many researchers have used this general approach.
-This paper earned him the ASME Junior Award in 1952 and the ASME Classic Paper Award in 2002.
-To testify to the staying power of this approach, he was co-author of two related papers in IJHMT (2004).

-The laboratory was renamed the Heat Transfer Laboratory in 1956, with him as director.
+The laboratory was renamed the Heat Transfer Laboratory in 1956, with Professor Rohsenow as director (see John Lienhard's "A History of the MIT Heat Transfer Laboratory," Heat Transfer Engineering, vol. 24, issue 2, pp. 3-17, 2003).
 A wide variety of additional studies of very complex phenomena was undertaken: boiling and condensing of liquid metals, forced convection film boiling, thermal contact resistance, condensation of refrigerants, improvement of cooling towers, enhancement of heat transfer, and heat transfer in underground electrical cables.
-He was an author on over 100 journal papers as well as several hundred conference papers, book chapters, and technical reports.
+He was an author on more than 100 journal papers, as well as several hundred conference papers, book chapters, and technical reports.